Registered Nurse (RN) Clinical Educator-Main ED

 Performs related duties as assigned.

-EDUCATION: Bachelor's degree in Nursing, preferred Master’s degree.
+EDUCATION: Bachelor's degree in Nursing required, preferred Master’s degree.

 EXPERIENCE: Three (3) years of RN experience preferably in a related unit/department within an acute care setting.

-LICENSURE OR CERTIFICATION: Current RN licensure permitting work in the state of Arizona.
-Additional certification may be required for some positions.
-Current CPR and ACLS.
+LICENSURE OR CERTIFICATION: Current RN licensure permitting work in the state of Arizona and current Basic Life Support (BLS) certification required.
+Additional certification may be required per department.